alumet-dev/alumet/plugins/influxdb/README.md

 attributes_as_fields = ["domain"]
 ```

-Lead to the following line protocol for influx
+This leads to the following line protocol for influx:

 ```text
 # <measurement>[,<tag_key>=<tag_value>[,<tag_key>=<tag_value>]] <field_key>=<field_value>[,<field_key>=<field_value>] [<timestamp>]
 rapl_consumed_energy_J,resource_kind=cpu_package,resource_id=0,resource_consumer_kind=local_machine domain="package",value=123u 1755604520429334196
 ```

-### Line protocol influx
+### About the Line Protocol

-You can learn more about the line protocol used in influx v2 [on this web page](https://docs.influxdata.com/influxdb/v2/reference/syntax/line-protocol/)
+You can learn more about the line protocol used in InfluxDB v2 [on this web page](https://docs.influxdata.com/influxdb/v2/reference/syntax/line-protocol/)